brangerbriz/webroutes/README.md

 ## Accuracy

-_WebRoutes_ is a digital litearcy artware project and should not be used as a network diagnostic tool.
+_WebRoutes_ is a digital literacy artware project and should not be used as a network diagnostic tool.
 Tracking a network packet's journey across the Internet is a very difficult task.
 The protocols that network packets use to traverse the Internet do not provide sufficient information to accurately model their route topology, yet alone convert IP addresses to geolocations.
 Tools like `traceroute`, `tracert`, and `mtr` subvert elements of network